davidje13/collection-storage/README.md

 **note**: Though PostgreSQL is supported, it is not optimised for this type of data storage.
 If possible, use one of the NoSQL options instead.

+You do not need any additional dependencies to connect to an in-memory or DynamoDB database.

 ## Usage